synshop/rtfm/docs/admins/Synshop.org Hosting.md

 ## Intro

 The main [shop website](https://synshop.org) is hosted on [Cloudflare](https://www.cloudflare.com/plans/free/) .
-GitHub Actions pulls from the [main repo on github](https://github.com/synshop/synshop.org) and then uses [Jekyll](https://jekyllrb.com/) to build the site into the directy where Caddy serves the static files from Cloudflare.
-T
+GitHub Actions pulls from the [main repo on github](https://github.com/synshop/synshop.org) and then uses [Jekyll](https://jekyllrb.com/) to build the site so we can push static files to Cloudflare's servers.

 ## Updating the website